-Pero ya antes de 1925 los Contemporáneos habían acudido a Reyes a modo de consejero espiritual, representante de un mexicanismo 'de sangre y alma' frente al nacionalismo politizado.41
+Pero ya antes de 1925 los Contemporáneos habían acudido a Reyes a modo de consejero espiritual, representante de un mexicanismo 'de sangre y alma' frente al nacionalismo politizado.

-The Europeístas or Contemporáneos argued for the need to honour and keep faith with the Spanish cultural inheritance as the only way to consolidate a truly Mexican literature.
+The Europeistas or Contemporáneos argued for the need to honour and keep faith with the Spanish cultural inheritance as the only way to consolidate a truly Mexican literature.
 With their roots in the literary movement embodied by the magazine Contemporáneos: revista mexicana de cultura (founded in 1928), they wished to combine the cosmopolitan scope of

-39 Fuentes, Tiempo mexicano, pp. 25-26.
+&lt;sup>39 Fuentes, Tiempo mexicano, pp. 25-26.

-40 García Gutiérrez, p.
+&lt;sup>40 García Gutiérrez, p.
 43.

-41 García Gutiérrez, p.
+&lt;sup>41 García Gutiérrez, p.
 49.

 the leading European literary periodicals with an appreciation of Latin American culture.

 Arrayed against them were the 'anti-hispanists' who advocated a 'pure' Mexican literature which excluded everything foreign:

-Lo que los indigenistas pretendían hacer en México a partir de la Revolución era 'dar salida a todas esas voces oscuras que subsisten en el alma nacional; hacer renacer la tradición prehispánica [...] indigenizar a México, rechazar como extraño todo lo occidental'.42 ist movement of which he was a part, which represented the most extreme visual manifestation of this concern with the integration of past and present in Mexican identity.
+Lo que los indigenistas pretendían hacer en México a partir de la Revolución era 'dar salida a todas esas voces oscuras que subsisten en el alma nacional; hacer renacer la tradición prehispánica [...] indigenizar a México, rechazar como extraño todo lo occidental'.

+Among the leading advocates of the indigenista position was Diego Rivera and the muralist movement of which he was a part, which represented the most extreme visual manifestation of this concern with the integration of past and present in Mexican identity.
 Their ideas were eagerly espoused by the then President Calles and helped to inform the discourse of Revolutionary Nationalism that led to the foundation of the Partido Revolucionario Institucional.
 As Rosa García Gutiérrez comments,